stream-protocol/woocommerce-algo-payment/readme.md

 - Planets
 - Smile Coin

-> Note: Algo Payments for WooCommerce doesn't support FIAT based shops yet.
-Take this into account that you should only build your shop for a specific Algo/ASA currency.
+> Note: Algo Payments for WooCommerce doesn't support Stream API, FIAT based shops yet.
+Take this into account that you should only build your shop for a specific Solana (SOL), Circle (USDC, EURC), and Algo/ASA currency.

 ## Features:
 - Quick and easy payment flow using the fast and secure checkout system from [streampay.io](https://streampay.io/about/)